Using Qt Bridge for Adobe Photoshop

-Each artboard is exported automatically as a component.
-That is, a separate QML file that contains all the artwork on the artboard, except layers that are set to be skipped or exported as child items.
+Each artboard is exported automatically as a component, which means that it will be imported as a separate QML file that contains all the artwork on the artboard, except layers that are set to be skipped or exported as child items.
 You determine how each group or layer in an artboard is exported: as a component or a child item.
 In addition, you can merge the groups and layers of an artboard into the parent as one item or skip layers completely.

 By default, layers are exported as follows: